 Mentoring Program Directory

 One of the primary goals of CMP is to provide a program directory that connects local mentoring efforts and share access to programs in the Pueblo area.
 Feel free to contact these programs on your own for more information.

 About the Collaborative

-If you are interested in staying up to date with what’s going on with mentoring in Pueblo and Colorado or have a program, join our meetings every 3rd Thursday of the month at various locations in Pueblo, CO.
+If you are interested in staying up to date with what’s going on with mentoring in Pueblo and Colorado or have a program, join our meetings every 3rd Thursday of the month.
+Check the Upcoming Events section for meeting details.